akaSybe/component-library-lerna-monorepo/README.md

 #### Prettier

 Code should be formatted with Prettier.
-Staged files will be formatted before commit
+Staged files will be formatted before commit.

+#### husky + lint-staged

+Allow to define hooks on different Git events